Get

 Due to the changing DOT restrictions, you’ll need to check with your airline whether your cat can fly in the cabin with you.
 They will also tell you what paperwork you’ll need, what fees to pay, and whether you need to see a vet.
 All airlines have slightly different requirements, so you need to double-check what they are.

-3. Schedule a Visit With Your Vet
+3. Schedule a Visit With a Vet

-Most airlines will require a recent health certificate for travel provided by your vet.
+Most airlines will require a recent health certificate for travel provided by a vet.
 Some airlines only require paperwork for cargo travel, but more and more airlines are demanding relevant paperwork for cabin travel, too.
 The health certificate must show that all vaccinations are up to date and that your cat is healthy enough to travel.
 Most airlines require that this certificate is issued within 10 days of your flight, if not sooner, depending on where you’re traveling.

 4. Checking In